gkiril/oie-resources/README.md

 ## Data

+OIE output is used as a useful input in many other downstream tasks, such as question answering, event schema induction or generating inference rules.
+Moreover, OIE output can be used as a "fuel" to derive further resources.
+Here, the data is organized into two major categories: 1) OIE corpora; 2) Resources derived from OIE output.

+### OIE corpora

 * [\[.gz\] ReVerb extractions](http://reverb.cs.washington.edu/reverb_clueweb_tuples-1.1.txt.gz): 15 million high-precision  OIE extractions (826MB compressed) from the OIE system ReVerb.
 The extractions were made from the [ClueWeb09 corpus](https://lemurproject.org/clueweb09/).
 The data contains *(subject, relation, object)* triples, accompanied by a confidence score (estimating the likelihood of whether the triple was correctly  extracted) and provenance information (the link of the web-page where the triple was extracted from).
 * [ReVerb extractions (linked)](http://knowitall.cs.washington.edu/linked_extractions/): 3 million triples with linked argument (a subset of the 15 M high-precision ReVerb extractions).
 The links (to Freebase) are provided by an entity linker.
 The data fields are: *argument 1, relation phrase, argument 2, freebase ID for argument 1 link, corresponding freebase entity name, link score, link ambiguity score*
 * [PATTY](https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/patty/): PATTY is a system that takes open relations between two arguments, structures them into relational synsets and then organizes the synsets into a taxonomy.
 This resource contains over 15M triples with disambiguated arguments (links to WikiPedia articles) and relation synset ID between them.
 Additionaly, the resource contains: 1) relation pattern synsets with type signatures; 2) relation pattern subsumptions; 3) relation paraphrases; 4) evaluation data;
 * [WiseNet (1.0 and 2.0)](http://lcl.uniroma1.it/wisenet/): similarly as PATTY, WiseNet 1.0/2.0 is a source containing of OIE triples, where the arguments are disambiguated and the open relations are organized into relation synsets and then taxonomized.
 One of the main differences between PATTY and WiseNet is that WiseNet contains "golden links" for the arguments (annotated by humans) by keeping the original links from the WikiPedia articles.
 * [KB-Unify](http://lcl.uniroma1.it/kb-unify/): KB-Unify takes as an input several OIE corpora and unifies them into a single disambiguated OIE repository.
 The open relations are organized into relational synsets and the arguments are disambiguated with BabelFy.

+### Resources derived from OIE output